deil/workflowrunr-poc/README.md

 - ✅ Seamless integration with external tools
 - ✅ Workflow lifecycle management with status tracking
 - ✅ Enhanced parameter handling and state preservation

-## Current Status
-This is a **proof-of-concept** demonstrating the core workflow execution and serialization capabilities.
-The Spring Boot components are boilerplate for demonstration purposes.

 ## Potential Applications
 - Media processing pipelines (video/audio transcoding)